Self-Supervised Learning for Biological Sample Localization in 3D Tomographic Images: Acknowledgments

-\begin{ack} We acknowledge the support by the projects CODE-VITA (BMBF; 05K2016) and HIGH-LIFE (BMBF; 05K2019).
+We acknowledge the support by the projects CODE-VITA (BMBF; 05K2016) and HIGH-LIFE (BMBF; 05K2019).
+We gratefully acknowledge the data storage service SDS@hd supported by the Ministry of Science, Research and the Arts Baden-Württemberg (MWK) and the German Research Foundation (DFG) through grant INST 35/1314-1 FUGG and INST 35/1503-1 FUGG.
+We acknowledge the KIT for provision of instruments at the Karlsruhe Research Accelerator (KARA) and thank the personnel of imaging beamlines.
 We thank Sabine Bremer for the provided \textit{Medaka} fish samples and Janes Odar for the provided \textit{Xenopus Laevis} samples.
-We acknowledge the KIT for provision of instruments at the Karlsruhe Research Accelerator (KARA) and thank the personnel of imaging beamlines.